srobotta/moodle-report_ldapaccounts/README.md

 server.
 You may also provide certificate files for the connection in case necessary.

 The setting "Email field in LDAP" may contain a different field name where the email is stored in the LDAP directory.
-By default this is `mail`.
+By default, this is `mail`.

 The setting "LDAP Query" may contain some additional LDAP query parameters to select an user.
 Imagine the use case that the LDAP directory contains person and institution